English: Knights of Sidonia

 And finally a plethora of females!
 Because what's a harem without some right?
 But seriously there's only two female characters worth mentioning and that's Izana & Hoshijiro (Izana being non gender but I digress).
 Both of which have no real characterization beyond being 1 dimensional archetypes but they do get a more screentime than the rest.

 OH YEAH! there's also a talking bear with a robot hand that we never get a proper explanation for but we'll ignore that lol

-despite this shows numerous flaws it's an enjoyable watch for those looking for a sci-fi popcorn flick.
+despite this show's numerous flaws it's an enjoyable watch for those looking for a sci-fi popcorn flick.
 The characters were nothing special but the story carried it.

 This anime is made to be enjoyed by the casual viewing masses and is an easy watch.
-However seasonal anime fans will notice the overused tropes and archetypes in a heartbeat and that might be the deciding factor on weather they like it or think it's mediocre.
+However seasonal anime fans will notice the overused tropes and archetypes in a heartbeat and that might be the deciding factor on whether they like it or think it's mediocre.
 Either way the series to the very least was entertaining with little down time to speak of and can be easily finished in one sitting.
 With that in mind I recommend giving this one a go. read more

 A group of humans in seclusion who live in fear of a powerful race of monsters that they have managed to evade for a long time, who are suddenly forced back into combat with these creatures.

 Both are placed in a world where humanity is in danger and need to defend themselves from this dangerous enemy who can push them to the brink of extinction.

 Shingeki no Kyojin and Sidonia no Kishi shares a common theme of revolution/warfare between humanity and a species that threatens their very existence.
 There is the grim reality of death that is explicitly depicted throughout the series.
 The main characters' survival wits are tested to their limits.
 And despite their sharp contrast in settings, the violence conveys their world in which only those who fights for what they believe in will survive.
 Expect action, discovery, and development.